singh6098/ssportf/README.md

 # ssportf
-Portfolio web development using python
+- Portfolio web development using python
+- Flask python library to interact with web server.
+- HTML files for graphical aspects.